brev/numenta-web/packages/numenta.com/pages/blog/2016/11/07/research-process-at-numenta-peer-review-and-publishing.md

 type: post
 ---

-1. @TODO Create new process graphic.
-2. @TODO Brev Intro self (who am i, my perspective on this, new and interesting to me, what did I learn, etc).
+I've spent the past 4 years here at Numenta working on developing and designing example applications and websites related to our Machine Intelligence technology.
+This continues my long career path of developing software products and user experiences.
+But, here at Numenta, I had the wonderful opportunity to experience something new: *serious, cutting-edge scientific research.*

-For almost a decade, our small team at Numenta has been developing a working theory of how intelligence is realized by the human brain.
+For almost a decade, this small Numenta team has been developing a working theory of how intelligence is realized by the human brain.
 [Hierarchical Temporal Memory (HTM)][1] is our theory of how neurons and the architecture of the neocortex produce real-time learning, pattern detection and